 Nostalgia.
 It tends to sneak in around the holidays.
 The end of 2021 has us taking stock and completing a year-end review.
 It’s a time to contrast, compare, and question.
 What happened in the world of digital payments in 2021?
 How does that correspond to the year before?
 What can we expect in 2022?
-There is something to be said about starting a new year afresh and how looking back can help guide our path forward.
+There is something to be said about starting a new year afresh.
+Sometimes looking back is what can help guide our path forward.

 Our final blog of 2021 is the first of a 2 part series, payments past, present, and future.
 In this article, we scan the past, examine the present and discuss the changes payments have seen along the way.
 It is these reflections that help us discover what lies ahead.
 As payments-as-a-service (PaaS) continues to gain traction, our payments look forward, launching early 2022 will present how we expect the payment industry changes will unfold in the new year and beyond (stay tuned for part 2).